Skip to main content

 God will always forgive those who sincerely say sorry for their mistakes.
 But what about blasphemy against the Holy Spirit - the one sin Jesus said was unforgivable.

-Dr David Jeremiah writes on this here.
+Dr David Jeremiah writes on this here(link is external).

 Here are some of the points he makes..